Approved institutions and courses for student payments

 Approved education institutions and courses for the purposes of eligibility for student payments are listed in the Student Assistance (Education Institutions and Courses) Determination 2009 (No. 2) on Federal Register of Legislation.

 Masters by coursework approval for student payments

-- Guidelines for the approval of Masters courses for student payments (June 2015)
+- Guidelines for the approval of Masters courses for student payments (January 2017)

 - Masters by Coursework Change of name/course code form.
-Higher education providers should complete and submit a Masters by Coursework Change of name/course code form, to advise if changes have occurred for an approved course’s name or code.
+Higher Education Providers should complete and submit a Masters by Coursework Change of name/course code form, to advise if changes have occurred for an approved course’s name or code.

 - Request for Masters course removal form.
 Higher Education Providers should complete and submit a Request for Masters course removal form, to advise if a course is discontinued and should be removed from the Determination.
 It is important that discontinued courses are not removed from the Determination until all remaining students have completed the course.